 3. Keep it simple in monochrome

-Where you want to keep the colour scheme ‘plain’ but still add an accent colour the easiest option for white hallway ideas is to add black for a monochrome effect.
-This classic decorating scheme is devoid of bold colour but yet remains entirely striking in style.
+Where you want to keep the hallway colour scheme ‘plain’ but still add an accent colour the easiest option for white hallway ideas is to add black for a monochrome effect.
+This classic decorating scheme is devoid of bold colour yet remains entirely striking in style.

 This white hallway features a smart black and white striped stair runner and a monochrome hallway wallpaper idea to add interest without overpowering the effortless look.

 Just because you choose brilliant white walls doesn’t mean the space has to be completely colourless.
 If painting walls with a more defined colour feels too bold, turn to furnishings instead to add a vibrant accent colour to the hallway.

 From pendant hallway lighting ideas, artwork on walls and rug choices you can add more than enough of a burst of bright contrasting colour.